-STATEMENT: By all accounts, there are many more persons in need of services from the Division of Mental Health and Addiction up to 200% of poverty level, than are receiving services.
+STATEMENT: By all accounts, there are many more persons in need of public services funded by the Division of Mental Health and Addiction, than are receiving services.

 SED children and individuals with addictive disorders have the greatest deficits.
 It is imperative that the budget for the Division of Mental Health and Addiction be increased for community services.
-The gap that currently exists between the need and the services providedhas left the system in need.
-Funding should be prioritized and made available for prevention, suicide prevention in particular.
+The gap that currently exists between the need and the services provided has left the system in need.

+Funding should be prioritized and made available for prevention, and suicide prevention in particular.
+A fee charged to carriers to pay for 988 services will be critical.